Jump to Real's How-to Main page

 }

-NOTE: By convention, constant name are always in CAPITALS.
+NOTE: By convention, a constant name is always in CAPITALS.

 JDK1.5